wilau2/harvest-balance-calculator/README.md

 ![alt text](https://github.com/wilau2/harvest-balance-calculator/blob/master/docs/harvest_creds_creation_step3.png)

-- create a `config.json.secret` file at root of project.
+- create a `config.json.secret` file at root of project with the following configuration and replace the placeholders.

 ```json
 {